loadmill/loadmill-docs/testing-with-cors.md

         if (req.method === 'OPTIONS' && origin && requestMethod) {
             // It's a pre-flight request:

-            // This request header contains the request headers of the request: var requestHeaders = req.header("Access-Control-Request-Headers");
+            // This request header contains the request headers of the pre-flighted request: var requestHeaders = req.header("Access-Control-Request-Headers");

             setPreFlightHeaders(res, requestMethod || "", requestHeaders || "");